The Most Trusted Windows and Doors Installation Process in Phoenix & Surrounding Cities in Arizona

 We Have Mesa’s & Surrounding Cities Top Window & Door Installers on the Team

-Our Foreman have all been with us for many years.
+Our installers and project managers have all been with us for many years.
 To our knowledge we are the only company in town to pay window installers by the hour and by the mile.
 They clock in when they get to the shop in the morning, and they get paid for drive time and mileage to the job site.
-If something unexpected comes up on the jobsite, they get paid to for every minute it takes to fix it so there is no reason to hide it.
+If something unexpected comes up on the job site, they get paid for every minute it takes to fix it so there is no reason to hide it.
 They also get paid to drive back to the shop and clock out.
 This pay method makes our installations cost more than piecework installers but we feel like the homeowner deserves the best job that they can get.
 The method of payment goes a long way to help determine what kind of quality they will receive.

-Most window replacement companies hire subcontractors that are unlicensed to install windows under their license and they pay them based on piecework.
+It is standard for other window replacement companies to hire subcontractors that are unlicensed to install windows under their license and they pay them based on piecework.
 That is the industry standard.
 The installer gets paid a certain amount for each window they install so the faster they install a window, the more they make per hour.
 The longer it takes to install a window, the less they make per hour.
 They are not paid for quality; they are simply paid for speed.